ybalaji123/Netflix_Sql_project/README.md

 **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.
 This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.

-# Author - Zero Analyst
+# Author - yeminenibalaji092@gmail.com
-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+This project is part of my portfolio, showcasing the SQL & Excel skills essential for data analyst roles.
 If you have any questions, feedback, or would like to collaborate, feel free to get in touch!